 There are people across the nation trying to cope with feelings of grief and loss at the moment – so please remember that you are not alone.
 Some people are grieving for friends and family members, while others have reported grieving the loss of social interaction, their job or their home.
 During the pandemic, when we are practicing social distancing, it’s more important than ever to stay connected to friends and family, and ask for help if you need it.
 It can be incredibly difficult not being able to hold loved ones at the moment; but this doesn’t mean that they won’t be there to support you in the ways that they can.

 Not being able to do some of the things that we would usually do to distract ourselves from emotional pain – like going out to work, or to the gym – can be tough.
 Many people have also found that lockdown restrictions have impacted funeral arrangements, and made the grieving process much harder.
 For all of these reasons, it’s vital that you take the steps needed to look after yourself as best you can, while reminding yourself that lockdown is temporary and so is your pain.
 It will pass, and there will be a better day, even if it doesn’t seem like it right now.

 Have you come through loss or grief?
 Do you have any additional suggestions that might help others in their grieving?
-Email us at [email protected] or leave a comment below.
+Join the conversation on the community forum, or leave a comment below.